Hauser Gymnasium - Hauser Jets

 Capacity: 1,573

-The Hauser High School Gymnasium is not among the largest in the state but is among the top ranks of the bevy of small-town gyms that dot the Hoosier State landscape.
-The 1,573-seat venue features an innovative upper deck design that provides a vantage point not found in too many other facilities.
+While the Hauser Gymnasium may not be one of the largest in the state, it ranks highly among the many small-town gyms that dot the map of Indiana.
+The 1,573-seat venue features an innovative upper-deck design that offers a vantage point not found in many other facilities.

-The Hauser Jets have made the gym a tough place to play the past few years posting a winning home record.
-The town of Hope has a population of only 2,158 but on many nights the majority of its residents make their way to the high school to watch Jets basketball during the cold, winter months since both the school and gymnasium opened in the fall of 1966.
+The Hauser Jets have made the gym a tough place to play the past few years, posting a winning home record.
+The town of Hope has a population of only 2,158.
+Still, on many nights, the majority of its residents make their way to the high school to watch Jets basketball during the cold winter months, since both the school and the gymnasium opened in the fall of 1966.

 Atmosphere 4